--
+TD 17514

-ID ITEM DESCRIPTION
+ID ITEM

 D1 Dataset name and reference Local weather forecast and

 weather observation (DOI:

-10.5281/zenodo.6528866)
+10.5281/2.nod0.6528866 )

 Dataset description 1D meteorological fields,

 over different locations

 (France) at hourly temporal

 resolution for a selected

 period.
 Dataset use for AI

 application

 Standards, format and CSV

-metadata
+metadata 💦 🖌 🗸

-Is dataset confidential?
-Must Not confidential
+Is dataset confidential Must Not confidential

 be encrypted?

 Data sharing/access inside Yes

 EVEREST

-Data sharing/access outside Yes (Free Access)
+Data shaking/access outside Yes (Free Access)

 EVEREST for research

 Is dataset reusable?
 Yes (research activity only)

 Archiving and preservation During the project: Outputs

 (including storage and will be stored for the duration

 backup) of the EVEREST project, with

 a focus on parameters used

-for air quality application.
+1 for air quality application.

 After the project: Outputs

 will be stored on NUM

 storage system.